Akhil-Rudra/aws-devops/interview-questions/aws-cli.md

 You can use filters like `--query` to extract specific data from AWS CLI command output, and you can use `--output` to choose the format of the output.

 ### 12. How can you create and manage AWS resources using the AWS CLI?
 You can create and manage AWS resources using commands such as `aws ec2 create-instance` for EC2 instances or `aws s3 cp` to copy files to Amazon S3 buckets.
+Ex: aws s3 mb s3://bucket-name (create bucket), aws s3 rb s3://bucket-name (delete bucket)

 ### 13. How does AWS CLI handle pagination of results?
 Some AWS CLI commands return paginated results.
 You can use the `--max-items` and `--page-size` options to control the number of items displayed per page.